NCAS-CMS/cf-python/docs/source/field_analysis.rst

 constructs then the creation of the mapping of physically compatible dimensions relies on there being sufficient metadata.
-By default, the mapping relies on their being "strict" identities for the metadata constucts with multi-valued data.
+By default, the mapping relies on their being "strict" identities for the metadata constructs with multi-valued data.
 The strict identity is restricted `!standard_name` property (or `!id` attribute), and may be returned by the `!identity` method of a construct: